• Home

 SLO-STAMP has collected data throughout its activity period that demonstrates the ability of the threat assessment process to filter out cases of violence that are unfounded, implausible, or otherwise no longer need to be looked into.
 According to our data, the number of threats decrease the higher up one goes in the system of severity that we have.
 This means that we are successfully weeding out cases as mentioned before and, additionally, that our goal of upstream prevention is being fulfilled.

-BJA-STOP School Violence Grant Partners
+BJA-STOP School Violence Grant Awardees

 San Luis Obispo County District Attorney's Office